brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/specificMagicWeapons.md

 **Price** 23,057 gp; **Aura** strong necromancy; **CL** 13th; **Weight** 4 lbs.

 This longsword always performs as a _+2 longsword_, but it also has the power to draw the life force from an opponent.
 It can do this nine times before the ability is lost.
-At that point, the sword becomes a simple _+2 longsword_ (with a faint evil aura.
+At that point, the sword becomes a simple _+2 longsword_ (with a faint evil aura).
 A critical hit must be dealt for the sword's death-dealing ability to function, and this ability has no effect on creatures not subject to critical hits.
 The victim is entitled to a DC 20 Fortitude save to avoid death.
 If the save is successful, the sword's death-dealing ability does not function, no use of the ability is expended, and normal critical damage is determined.
 This sword is evil, and any good character attempting to wield it gains two negative levels.
 These negative levels remain as long as the sword is in hand and disappear when the sword is no longer wielded.
-These negative levels never result in actual level loss, but they cannot be overcome in any way (including by _ [restoration](spell_dir/restoration#_restoration)_ spells while the sword is wielded.
+These negative levels never result in actual level loss, but they cannot be overcome in any way (including by _ [restoration](spell_dir/restoration#_restoration)_ spells) while the sword is wielded.

 Construction Requirements

 **Cost** 11,528 gp

-Craft Magic Arms and Armor, _ [finger of death](spell_dir/fingerOfDeath#_finger-of-death)_
+Craft Magic Arms and Armor, _ [finger of death](spells/fingerOfDeath#_finger-of-death)_

 Oathbow

 **Price** 25,600 gp; **Aura** strong evocation; **CL** 15th; **Weight** 3 lbs.

 Of elven make, this white _+2 composite longbow_ (+2 Str bonus) whispers "Swift defeat to my enemies" in Elven when nocked and pulled.
 Once per day, if the archer swears aloud to slay her target (a free action), the bow's whisper becomes the shout "Death to those who have wronged me!"
-Against such a sworn enemy, the bow has a +5 enhancement bonus, and arrows launched from it deal an additional 2d6 points of damage (and ×4 on a critical hit instead of the normal ×3.
+Against such a sworn enemy, the bow has a +5 enhancement bonus, and arrows launched from it deal an additional 2d6 points of damage (and ×4 on a critical hit instead of the normal ×3).
 After an enemy has been sworn, the bow is treated as only a masterwork weapon against all foes other than the sworn enemy, and the archer takes a –1 penalty on attack rolls with any weapon other than the oathbow.
 These bonuses and penalties last for 7 days or until the sworn enemy is slain or destroyed by the wielder of the _oathbow_, whichever comes first.

 The _oathbow_ may only have one sworn enemy at a time.
 Once the wielder swears to slay a target, he cannot make a new oath until he has slain that target or 7 days have passed.
 Even if the wielder slays the sworn enemy on the same day that he makes the oath, he cannot activate the _oathbow_'s special power again until 24 hours have passed from the time he made the oath.